AzizDhoukar/AzizDhoukar-AI-image-generating-website/README.md

 # AzizDhoukar-AI-image-generating-website
-full MEAN application that uses the openAI API to generate images and saves them in cloudinary. there is a problem with the openAI MongoDB connection i couldn't fix so i just when past it.
+full MERN application that uses the openAI API to generate images and saves them in cloudinary. there is a problem with the openAI MongoDB connection i couldn't fix so i just when past it.